WellSouth GPCME Professional Development Grant

 How will grants be paid to you?

-1. You will be notified either at the time of your application whether it has been successful or has been put into the ballot.
-The ballot will be drawn at the end of each quarter, and you will be notified immediately if your application has been successful.
+1. You will be notified at the time of your application whether it has been successful.

-2. Grants will be paid to the applicant’s practice for reimbursement to the applicant.
+2. Grants will be paid to your practice for reimbursement to you.

 3. Successful grant applications will be paid within 14 business days of the approval of your application.